Mooluka/Data-Science-Data-Collection-Capstone/README.md

-# Data-Science-Data-Collection-Capstone
+# Applied Data-Science Capstone
-SpaceX Data Collection
+The project invloved applying Data science techniques to predicting the price of Rocket Launch